anarion80/sankey-finance/README.md

 * prepare input data in Excel spreadsheet file
 * run `node sankey-finance.js` with desired options (see below)

+You might need to experiment with node alignment and node/links sorting to create a chart that is best matching your input data.

 ### Input file format

 The script is expecting the data to be in separate tabs (see [example input file](input.xlsx)):